How Visceral Osteopathy & Abdominal Massage May Aid in the Management of Stress

-So how might abdominal massage and visceral manipulation assist in managing stress?
+So how might visceral osteopathy and abdominal massage assist in managing stress?

 Serotonin helps to send messages between the gut and brain, a bi-directional pathway of communication between the two known as the Gut-Brain Axis.
 Most serotonin receptors are found in the gut.

-Though there has been limited research into abdominal massage or visceral manipulation in relation to anxiety or mood disorders, there have been some small studies using visceral osteopathy, which utilise visceral manipulation techniques, that show in addition to potentially helping conditions like IBS, secondary measures have also shown that quality of life and associated mood was also improved in subjects (3, 4).
+Though there has been limited research into visceral osteopathy or abdominal massage in relation to anxiety or mood disorders, there have been some small studies using visceral osteopathy, which utilise visceral manipulation techniques, that show in addition to potentially helping conditions like IBS, secondary measures have also shown that quality of life and associated mood was also improved in subjects (3, 4).
 It is important to note that anxiety and mood disorders are often associated with IBS and other bowel disorders (5, 6).
 Serotonin may also play some significance in IBS and the symptoms individuals may present with (6).
 There have also been some studies in China, that found abdominal massage helped patients with generalised anxiety disorder (7).

 For more information on this kind of treatment visit here.